 - 1. P.S. to Principal Secretary (Education), Directorate of Education, GNCT of Delhi. - 2.
-P.S. to Director (Education), Directorate of Education, GNCT of Delhi. - P.S. to Bitch.
-DDE (North West A) ensure the compnance.
-DE's nominee concerned In-charge (I.T Cell) with the request to upload on the website of this Directorate.
+P.S. to Director (Education), Directorate of Education, GNCT of Delhi. - 3.
+DDE (North West- B) ensure the compliance of the above order by the school management. - 4.
+DE's nominee concerned - 5.
+In-charge (I.T Cell) with the request to upload on the website of this Directorate